 Just last year I had the amazing opportunity to spend several months off the grid in a very remote location.
 Although the home I rented had a well-appointed solar system and a back-up generator, there were still some things that I had to “get used to.”
 It took some time to develop a good working relationship with the solar system, and I prided myself on using the generator as infrequently as possible.

 Of course, the amazing thing about going solar is that you can make your system as large as you desire.
 For me, though, there was some adventure to working with the system that was in place and having to adjust to the solar power rather than taking power for granted.

 For example, vacuuming was something that was reserved for days when there was ample sun and backup power.
-We did quite a few things differently while we learned to live on fewer watts, and our off-grid experience was richer for the thought we had to put into preserving the free power from the sun.
+While learning to live on fewer watts, we did quite a few things differently and our off-grid experience was richer for the thought we had to put into preserving the free power from the sun.

 Here are just a few of the changes that we made to our off-grid lives that helped us use less watts: